AJedancov/twr/README.md

   #### Set goal point
   This function is implemented based on the [Nav2](https://github.com/ros-navigation/navigation2) framework.
-  Use the "2D Goal Pose" function in RViz2 to set the desired position.
+  Use the `2D Goal Pose` function in RViz2 to set the desired position.

   <div align="center">
     <img src="images/twr_rviz2_set_goal.png" width="300"/>